Skip to main content

 → Set: N° tickets per resource = 20

-If the required number of resource units is not available, bookings will not occur.
+Important: If the required number of resource units is not available, bookings will not occur.

-3) Resource occupancy rules (how bookings can share a resource)
+3. Booking rules (how bookings can share a resource)

 You can choose how bookings share the resource within the same timeslot.

-A) Single booking (exclusive)
+a.
+Single booking

 Only one booking can use the resource for the timeslot.